czerwonk/dns-drain/README.md

 Name        | Description
 ------------|------------
--ip | define which IPs/nets in records should be matched  (has to be in CIDR notation at the moment) -dry | simulation only
+-ip | define which IPs/nets in records should be matched -dry | simulation only
 -zone | apply changes for specific zones only
 -skip | skip specific zones